 How to share an article

 - Find out whether there’s an EPUB version of the article you’re reading.
 Look for the green EPUB button (see image above) for articles you have full-text access to.
-The eReader is currently being trialed on 22 selected Taylor & Francis journals* and is available for all articles in these journals published since January 2019.
+The eReader is currently available on over 550 Taylor & Francis journals and is available for all articles in these journals published since January 2019.

 - Click on the EPUB button.
 This will then open the EPUB version of the article within the eReader.